lin-lin-miao/HST-More-Language/README/EN.md

 After adding, it can be automatically recognized or manually switched within the application

-Switching position:
+switching position:
 更多>设置>语言:
-MORE>SETTLING>LANGUAGE:
+more>SET UP>LANGUAGE:

-Directory structure:
+directory structure:

 - /storage/emulated/0/HadesTool
   - resAccount